wp-plugins/flickr-tag/readme.txt

 When I started using WordPress for my blog, I had a hard time finding a [Flickr][] plugin that didn't download all the photos onto my server, have them appear in a separate gallery out of context from my post, or otherwise look totally horrible.
 I just wanted something simple.
 Keep the photos themselves and discussion on Flickr, as far as I'm concerned.

-I couldn't find anybody to share my design goals, and Flickr Tag was born.
+I couldn't find anybody to share my design goals, so Flickr Tag was born!

 [Flickr]: http://www.flickr.com